corda/samples-kotlin/Solana/bridging-token/README.md

 Corda participants trust the Bridge Authority to follow the authorized bridging/redeeming flows and not bypass constraints.
 It's likely the asset issuer is also the `Bridge Authority`.

-- During redemption, which Corda tokens are transfered back?
+- During redemption, which Corda tokens are transferred back?
 Because the bridged asset is a fungible token, redemption does not require returning the exact same token instances that were originally bridged.
 Instead, bridged assets form a pooled inventory held by `Bridge Authority` and any current holder of the bridged Solana token can redeem on Corda.